American Mathematical Society (AMS)

 The workshop will provide opportunities to share experiences with issues and trends that have an impact on math department chairs, math departments, and colleges and universities.
 Workshop topics could include, but are not limited to, resources, handling stress (students, staff, and faculty), curriculum, and instructional delivery.
 The organizers expect the workshop to help build a community of leaders who can continue to exchange ideas and offer each other support and advice.

-MAA-SIAM-AMS Hrabowski-Gates-Tapia-McBay Session, organized jointly by the Mathematical Association of America, Society for Industrial and Applied Mathematics, and the American Mathematical Society; Friday, 9:00–10:30 a.m.
-This year the session will consist of a lecture from 9:00–9:50 a.m. given by Kamuela Yong, University of Hawaii–West Oahu, When Mathematicians Don't Count, and a short panel discussion, Title of panel to be announced, 9:50–10:30 a.m.
-Panelists to be announced.
+MAA-SIAM-AMS Hrabowski-Gates-Tapia-McBay Lecture, organized jointly by the Mathematical Association of America, Society for Industrial and Applied Mathematics, and the American Mathematical Society; Friday, 9:00–10:30 am.
+This year the session will consist of a lecture from 9:00–9:50 a.m. given by Kamuela E. Yong, University of Hawaii West Oahu, When Mathematicians Don't Count.

 Other AMS Events